Franklin Community Schools delay reopening plan

 “Over the past several weeks in Johnson County, our numbers are starting to go up for positivity rate,” Clendening continued.
 “Given that information, I wanted to just hit pause for two more weeks and have us start back on November 2nd.”

-Franklin Community Schools was the only Johnson County district to start the school year on a hybrid schedule, with students diving their learning between in-person classes and virtual eLearning.
+Franklin Community Schools was the only Johnson County district to start the school year on a hybrid schedule, with students dividing their learning between in-person classes and virtual e-learning.
 The district had planned to bring middle and high school students back into the buildings four days a week starting Oct.
 19. However, that move has been pushed back to Nov.
 2.

 Clendening said the decision was also based on other factors, including how many students seem to be struggling with their work and staying engaged, as well as the district’s ability to find substitute bus drivers and teachers.